dvcarrillo/napakalaki/README.md

 #![napakalaki](https://raw.github.com/dvcarrillo/napakalaki/master/doc/napakalaki-ext.png)

 ##What is Napakalaki?
 Napakalaki is a game coded in Java and based in a popular card game, where you fight against monsters and have treasures to equip and increase your level.
+The first player to reach level 10 is the winner!

 ##Screenshots
 #![napakalaki](https://raw.github.com/dvcarrillo/napakalaki/master/screenshot-1.png)
 #![napakalaki](https://raw.github.com/dvcarrillo/napakalaki/master/screenshot-2.png)

 ##Napakalaki Basics
-*soon!*
+Napakalaki is a card game based on one of the most popular card games.
+This game is about gaining levels by obtaining treasures that increase them.
+When the game begins, every player will have 1, 2 or 3 treasures to equip (make them visible), and with the level that they gain, they will have to fight against monsters.
+If the monster is defeated, the player will obtain a prize consisting in more treasures and a level gaining.
+Otherwise, the player will suffer a 'bad consequence', which is a loss of levels and treasures.
+Losing a combat may convert you into a cultist player, which is a player with some *benefits* over the other ones. **The first player to reach the (player) level 10 wins.**

+More information on the [*ABOUT & RULES* document](https://raw.github.com/dvcarrillo/napakalaki/master/doc/Napakalaki - ABOUT & RULES.pdf).

 ##Update log
 **UPDATED 02/10/2016 - version 1.0 ready:**